vdclab/vdclab-wiki/visualization/tools-to-make-figures/EvolView.md

 # EvolView

 > EvolView is an easy-to-use online tool for displaying, managing and customizing phylogenetic trees.
 EvolView provides a WYSIWYG (What-You-See-Is-What-You-Get) editor and a desktop-like web interface.
 With EvolView, you can:
-&NewLine;
+>
--visualize phylogenetic trees of various formats,
+> • Visualize phylogenetic trees of various formats,
--add datasets and do customizations to phylogenetic trees, -export trees to various text (newick, nhx, phyloXML, etc) and graphic formats -organize trees, projects and datasets in an intuitive and efficient way.
+> • Add datasets and do customizations to phylogenetic trees,
+> • Export trees to various text (newick, nhx, phyloXML, etc) and graphic formats
+> • Organize trees, projects and datasets in an intuitive and efficient way.
 {.is-info}

  ## Website